HomeGuides › Best Vegan Motorcycle Jackets 2026

 Andromeda NearX

-AAA certification, UHMWPE shell, Level 2 D3O.
-The benchmark that didn't exist 5 years ago.
+EN 17092 Class AAA, UHMWPE shell exceeding leather abrasion performance, D3O Level 2 armor at all positions.
+The benchmark that didn't exist five years ago.

 Best Value